 \subsection{Photometric and Generative Evaluation}

+\textbf{Comparison to off-road benchmarks:} As noted in related works, existing off-road literature \cite{alter, roadrunner, unreal-net, step, bev-net, terrain-net} directly optimize the 2D FPV image features for a set of downstream tasks and potentially uplift to 3D.
+Contrarily, we aim for a generic, high-resolution, BEV map completion to be used for arbitrary tasks down the line.
+Thus, to our knowledge, there are no off-road benchmarks available for a direct comparison.
+Instead, we compare against the conventional network structures for benchmarking next.

-Table \ref{tab:gen} shows the comparative results for generative modeling.
+\textbf{Comparison to conventional baselines:} Table \ref{tab:gen} shows the comparative results for generative modeling.
 The raw input is our baseline that also serves as the lower bound of performance.
 For UNet, we stack the RGB and height channels altogether as input, which acts like an early fusion mechanism.
 For UNet/e2, we split the UNet encoder into half and process RGB and height independently, and merge in the decoding step.
 This formation resembles a late fusion mechanism.
 Since UNet/e2 outperforms UNet, we implement our Bayesian fusion mechanism on top of UNet/e2, which we call Bayes-UNet/e2.
-Note that the roll out here is implemented in the $H / (sd) \times W / (sd)$ where $H \times W$ is the shape of BEV maps, $s (16)$ is the final stride of the model, $d (3)$ is an additional downsampling factor.
-Thus, the Bayesian mechanism does not incur significant additional cost into the standard model.
+We find that our method's runtime is competitive with existing architectures.
 The Bayesian variant outperforms its vanilla counterparts in most cases (Table \ref{tab:gen}).